gruyaume/tls-requirer-operator/README.md

 ## Description

 Charm that requests TLS certificates using the tls-certificates interface and stores them.
+It doesn't do anything more than that.
+Simply asking for certificates.
+And storing them.

 ## Usage